Men's Bible Studies

-- Maturity - We strive to help each man understand his identity and purpose in Christ through instruction that challenges men to understand and live in obedience to the Word of God.
+- Maturity - We strive to help each man understand his identity and purpose in Christ through instruction that challenges him to understand and live in obedience to the Word of God.

-- Readiness - We strive to prepare men to lead in the church, community and home.
+- Training - We strive to prepare men to lead in the church, community, and home.

-- Tools - We strive to develop or provide Christ-honoring resources that aid men in their spiritual journey.
+- Resources - We strive to develop or provide Christ-honoring resources that aid men in their spiritual journey.

 "The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also."
 2Timothy 2:2 (NASB)

 As Christian men mature in their faith, we believe the following values will be evident:

 - Devotion: Devotion to God involves knowing, loving and serving God in all areas of life.
 A life of devotion is expressed in praise, worship and enjoyment of God.